-Personal information about an individual's racial or ethnic origin, political opinion, membership of a political association, religious beliefs or affiliations, health status (either physical or emotional), disability, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual preferences or practices, or criminal record.
+Personal information about an individual's racial or ethnic origin, political opinion, membership of a political association, religious beliefs or affiliations, physical or mental health status, disability, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual preferences or practices, or criminal record.

-Any course included in a program in order to achieve the objectives of the program that is provided by a school other than the school that owns the program.
+Any course included in a program in order to achieve the objectives of the program that is provided by an Academic Unit other than the Academic Unit that owns the program.
 For more information see policy A-54: Service and collaborative teaching arrangements.

 A teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
 While not all undergraduate programs at UniSA will provide opportunities for such learning, for many programs it does provide another avenue for engaging students in learning.

-Any arrangement for the design and/or provision of a course or part of a course to students from another school in order to achieve the objectives of the program
+Any arrangement for the design and/or provision of a course or part of a course to students from another Academic Unit in order to achieve the objectives of the program.

-A specific arrangement where two or more schools agree to jointly own a course.
+A specific arrangement where two or more Academic Units agree to jointly own a course.
 This joint ownership is recorded on the course statement and student record system.

-A program of study that does not lead to the conferral of an award of the University.
-For more information see policy A-53: Short Programs.
+A program of study that does not lead to the conferral of a University award.
+Short programs are usually professional in nature or undertaken for a specific purpose.
+For more information see policy A-53: Short programs.